Taking notes

 1 Theory

-Why takes notes?
+Why take notes?
 Everyone cites How different is Vannevar Bush’s memex, which is a classic, although I am not totally convinced that his imagined way of thinking would be helpful for me personally, so much as an endless distraction.
 Nonetheless, the vague outline of the idea is powerful.
 Via Cheng Soon Ong, Mike Caulfield’s The Garden and the Stream: A Technopastoral contrasts the “cultivating a garden” feel of maintaining evolving notes with the contextless stream of social media reposts.

 Jethro Kuan, How To Take Smart Notes With Org-mode: